Factbox: U.S. diplomats take starring role in Trump impeachment hearings

-WASHINGTON (Reuters) - The U.S. officials who will testify next week at public hearings in the House of Representatives impeachment probe against President Donald Trump include the current top diplomat in Ukraine, the previous ambassador there and a diplomat who has spent much of his career fighting corruption in Ukraine and elsewhere.
+WASHINGTON (Reuters) - The U.S. officials who will testify this week at public hearings in the House of Representatives’ impeachment probe into President Donald Trump include the current top diplomat in Ukraine, the previous ambassador there and a diplomat who has spent much of his career fighting corruption in Ukraine and elsewhere.

-All three officials have already offered testimony behind closed doors in the impeachment inquiry.
+The officials have already offered testimony behind closed doors in the inquiry.
 They raised alarm bells about a White House efforts to pressure Ukraine to carry out politically motivated investigations that Trump, a Republican, had demanded.

-Next week’s hearings will be the first to be held in public.
+The hearings on Wednesday and Friday will be the first to be held in public.
 Here are some details about the officials who will testify.

 In his testimony, Taylor said by mid-July “it was becoming clear to me that the meeting President Zelenskiy wanted was conditioned on the investigations of Burisma and alleged Ukrainian interference in the 2016 U.S. elections.”